koshlan/Spatial/Analysis_of_Polygons.md

 ### Lagged Means
-The authors suggest a first order exploratory approach: analysis of lagged means, appropriate to continuous data.
+The authors suggest a first order exploratory approach: analysis of lagged means, appropriate when a feature of continuous data is associated with each polgon.

-That is, the value of polygon divided vs. the unweighted mean of its neighbors.
+The lagged mean: the value of polygon vs. the unweighted mean of its neighbors.
 A comparison of the polygon value to that of its lagged mean shows anomolies that differ from surroundings, as well as points on the 45 degree line that share a value similar to their local neighborhood.

 Moreover, an enrichment of points in 1st and 3rd quadrants manifests a degree of spatial auto correlation.